Raleigh Pre-Sale Property Prep for Sellers & Agents

 • Bath refresh — vanity replacement or refinishing, mirror swap, new fixtures and hardware, grout cleaning and re-caulking, light bar upgrades

-• Punch-list repairs — sticky doors, scuffed baseboards, broken hardware, cracked switch plates, damaged drywall patches, and the deferred maintenance that buyers notice during inspection
+• Final fix-it repairs — sticky doors, scuffed baseboards, broken hardware, cracked switch plates, damaged drywall patches, and the long-put-off upkeep that buyers notice during inspection

 • Lighting — dated fixture replacements, bulb consistency across rooms, dimmer installation for showroom-style ambiance

-• Finish details — caulk lines, door hardware, cabinet pulls, outlet covers, and the small items that collectively signal a well-maintained home
+• Finishing details — caulk lines, door hardware, cabinet pulls, outlet covers, and the small items that together signal a well-maintained home

-• Light staging coordination — furniture arrangement advice, declutter sequencing, and liaison with your staging professional if one is involved
+• Light staging help — furniture arrangement advice, step-by-step decluttering, and acting as a go-between with your staging professional if one is involved

 For a deeper look at what makes the biggest difference before listing, see Best Pre-Sale Home Improvements in Raleigh.